Danish bicycle VIN-system: Common manufacturer codes

 This table shows examples of manufacturer codes, but is in no way to be considered a complete listing.

 1: Even though I in general is not used, it appears that some brands are using it.

-2: Even though I in general is not used, Ebsen Danmark A/S bicycles are in fact using it in their manufacturercode (verified).
+2: Even though I in general is not used, Ebsen Danmark A/S bicycles are in fact using it in their manufacturer code (verified).

 3: Even though W in general is not used, it appears that some brands are using it.

-Raleigh Variant
+Raleigh WN Variant

-An example of a different manufacturers code system has been found on a 1954 Raleigh.
-In this example, the WAR prefix (W:Import,AR:Raleigh) is instead represented by WN with a smaller font BY.
-The WN section is a previously reported variant, presumed to be earlier than the AR listed above, but the extra BY stamped in a much smaller and different font is not.

-This BY stamp matches the frame number prefix stamped by Raleigh on the frame at the time of manufacture.
-That system (for export frames) was a rolling alphabetical progression which began at AA1 and ticked over to AB1 as the number reached AA99999.
-At AZ99999 it went to BA1 and so on.

-This progression reached BY in 1954.
-So, it is now quite clear that the BY variant in the Danish VIN serial was simply the prefix of the Raleigh stamped frame number, which at some point was abandoned in favour of the standard Raleigh code AR.
+Two examples of the WN prefix (which denotes "Nordisk Cyklfabrik A/S") have been found so far on Raleigh branded models.
+Because Raleigh had a long standing policy of shipping out frames to distribution centres in export territories where they would be then built into complete bicycles, it seems highly likely that any Raleigh made frame shipped from England to that particular company and built into a bicycle which was then destined for sale in Denmark, was stamped with the WN prefix.